spotlightpa/poor-richard/content/news/2023-07-03-SPLIMPASSE.md

 Talks between Democratic Gov. Josh Shapiro, the Republican-controlled state Senate, and the narrowly Democratic-controlled state House fell apart last week thanks to a deadlock over whether to include <a href="https://www.spotlightpa.org/news/2023/06/pa-senate-budget-private-school-voucher-pass-house-leaves/">private school vouchers in the spending plan</a>.

-Three days after the June 30 deadline, most lawmakers are back in their districts and the House and Senate have yet to schedule a return to Harrisburg.
+Three days after the June 30 deadline, most lawmakers are back in their districts.
+While the House is planning a voting session for Wednesday, the Senate has yet to schedule a return to Harrisburg.

 <script src="https://www.spotlightpa.org/embed.js" async></script><div data-spl-embed-version="1" data-spl-src="https://www.spotlightpa.org/embeds/newsletter/"></div>